Traditional Romanian food is legendary. Why not travel to Transylvania and eat it at the source?

 As it turned out, we loved Sibiu.
 A former Capital of Culture, Sibiu is a charming town with a preserved city center featuring unique architecture with eye-like house windows that literally make the homes look alive, interesting museums memorializing Transylvania’s noble history and plenty of relaxing cafes to relax around a classic town square.

 Our Airbnb apartment was the cherry on top of our Sibiu sundae thanks to ultra-fast internet and a more than hospitable host who brought us fresh strawberries from his grandmother’s garden.

 But what about the food?

-Though we could have happily lingered in Sibiu and spent our time strolling through the winding, romantic alleys while drinking Romanian wine, we had work to do.
+Though we could have happily lingered in Sibiu and spent our time strolling through the winding, romantic alleys while drinking Romanian wine and looking for some of Romania’s most instagrammable locations, we had work to do.
 And by work, we mean food exploration both in Sibiu as well as in the Transylvania countryside.

 How to Enjoy Traditional Romanian Food in Transylvania

 Ironically, many people visit towns like Sibiu and spend their days eating pizza, pasta and Sacher torte.
 (True confession – we ate pizza in Sibiu too.)
 But there’s so much great food to eat in the best Romanian cities beyond the typical tourist fare.

 In just a short week, we found traditional Romanian food in Transylvania that brought back memories of our Eastern European grandmothers.
 We also experienced a local Transylvania food culture with simple deeply flavored stews and classically grilled meats along with lots of garlic.

 Read on to see how you can do it too.

 Dine at a Traditional Romanian Restaurant